Cows used in animal agriculture.

 Have you ever wondered about how what’s on your plate got there?
-It’s kind of shocking how big of an impact agriculture tends to have on the environment.
+It’s kind of shocking how big of an impact agriculture actually has on the environment.
 Like, for instance, how more than a third of all raw materials and fossil fuels consumed in the US are used for animal agriculture.
-That’s just the tip of the iceberg, the footprint of this industry is monumental.
+That’s just the tip of the iceberg; the footprint of this industry is monumental.

-Animal agriculture as it stands is an unsustainable industry.
+Animal agriculture, as it stands, is an unsustainable industry.
 The common practices of this industry use an excessive number of resources.
-For example, water is a finite resource yet animal agriculture uses 34-76 trillion gallons of water annually.
-Just growing feed crops for livestock uses 56% of water in the US.
+For example, water is a finite resource, yet animal agriculture uses 34-76 trillion gallons of water annually!
+Just growing feed crops for livestock uses 56% of the water in the US.

 Industry efficiency is only proving to be more necessary too.
 In order to maximize yield to feed the continuously booming population while paying attention to climate issues, animal agriculture is not an effective allocation of land.

-About two to five acres of land are used per cow, 1.5 acres can produce 375 pounds of beef while that same land can produce 37,000 pounds of plant-based food.
-In conjunction, the protein content per acre of soybeans is 514,836 g per acre while the protein content per acre of beef is 19,544.7 g per acre.
+About two to five acres of land are used per cow, with 1.5 acres on average producing 375 pounds of beef.
+On the other hand, that same land can produce 37,000 pounds of plant-based food instead!
+In conjunction, the protein content per acre of soybeans is 514,836 g per acre, while the protein content per acre of beef is 19,544.7 g per acre.

 So, what happens when you need more land for agriculture?
 You clear the landscape and create new space for farming.
 Consequently, the habitat loss that occurs due to animal agriculture is enormous.
 One acre of land is cleared every second.
 Furthermore, animal agriculture is responsible for up to 91% of the Amazon Rainforest’s destruction.
 This habitat loss then leads to enormous species loss.